mendeltem/analysis_images/README.md

 # analysis_images

-The gitlab repository for the Mashin Learning Eye Movement
+The gitlab repository for the Mashine Learning in image analysis.

 * Clone repository
 * feature_analyse_project: